 Queen Anne Building

-Please be aware the Queen Anne Building will be closed for refurbishment from 7th to 16th February and 21st February to 10th March 2017.
+Please be aware the Queen Anne Building will be closed for refurbishment from 21 February to 10 March 2017.

 Capacity: Ceremony 120.
 Reception up to 170.